 Course Typically Offered: Fall or Spring

-This honors course introduces highly motivated students to European and American art forms, primarily painting, sculpture, and architecture, from the beginning of modernism in the mid-19th century to contemporary art in the 21st century.
+This honors course introduces students to European and American art forms, primarily painting, sculpture, and architecture, from the beginning of modernism in the mid-19th century to contemporary art in the 21st century.
 Students learn to delineate themes, styles, and techniques indicative of various time periods and to differentiate among 20th and 21st century art movements.
 UC CREDIT LIMITATION: Credit for ART 260 or ART 260H.
 C-ID ARTH-150.

 ART 261: Mixed Media Figure Studies III